-If you've ever picked up a roller and brush and painted a room, you may have quickly learned (as I did) that it's not necessarily as easy as it looks.
-It's not that painting itself is hard; it's the prep work and the attention to detail that's required, both of which go a long way toward elevating the end result.
-So, for some expert advice, we turned to Philip Reno, the proprietor of G & R Paint Company in San Francisco and auteur of the Philip's Perfect Colors line of paints.
-Reno has spent the last two decades as a master painter, faux finisher, and color consultant, and, since 1995, he's operated San Francisco's G&R Paint Company, creating a palette of full-spectrum colors for C2 Paints.
+If you’ve ever picked up a roller and brush and painted a room, you may have quickly learned (as I did) that it’s not necessarily as easy as it looks.
+It’s not that painting itself is hard; it’s the prep work and the attention to detail that’s required, both of which go a long way toward elevating the end result.
+So, for some expert advice, we turned to Philip Reno, one-time proprietor of G & R Paint Co. in San Francisco, auteur of the Philip’s Perfect Colors line of paints.
+Reno has spent the past two decades as a master painter, faux finisher, and color consultant—and he was one of our original go-to experts from the early days of Remodelista.
+Here are his paint prep tips.

 Remodelista: Where do you begin when you paint?

 Philip Reno: It may sound silly, but I always tell my clients three things:

 - Don’t be hungry.
 Hunger will lead to sloppy work, so always have snacks and things to nosh on while working.